TyronSmiteApril/TSA-ebikerentals/README.md

 ### Locking and Unlocking Rental Bikes

-Players can now lock and unlock their rental bikes to prevent them from being stolen.
-To lock or unlock a bike, use the appropriate command or interaction in-game.
-This feature ensures the player's bike remains secure when left unattended temporarily.
+Players can now lock and unlock their rental bikes to prevent them from being stolen using thirdeye(default L alt).
+This also requires you to be within a certain distance as you face the bike and 'add/remove a bike lock' which uses /e mechanic to 'attach' it.

 ### Handling Abandoned Bikes